mjbradvica/MediatorBuddy/README.md

 }
 ```

-## Samples
+## Handlers and Requests

-If you prefer code samples in addition to documentation, there are full samples available for each framework type that may be [viewed here](https://github.com/mjbradvica/MediatorBuddy/tree/master/samples).

-## Common Quick Start
+### Quick Start for Handlers and Requests

-### Application

-All requests inherit from the [IEnvelopeRequest](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy/IEnvelopeRequest.cs) interface.
+All requests will now inherit from the [IEnvelopeRequest](https://github.com/mjbradvica/MediatorBuddy/blob/master/source/MediatorBuddy/IEnvelopeRequest.cs) interface.

 ```csharp
 public class MyRequest : IEnvelopeRequest<MyResponse>